 The Act also provides, by way of a Schedule, the list of countries of origin considered as safe.
 The Minister responsible for Home Affairs is competent to amend the list of countries and may review the list whenever necessary by means of an administrative act.
 The last amendment to the list is dated 2020 when it included Bangladesh and Morocco.
 Currently the list of safe country of origin includes: Australia, Benin, Botswana, Brazil, Canada, Cape Verde, Chile, Costa Rica, Gabon, Ghana, India, Jamaica, Japan, New Zealand, Senegal, United States of America, Uruguay, Member States of the European Union and EEA countries.
 The criteria as to which countries are listed/removed is unclear.

 The concept of safe country of origin can be used to consider an application manifestly unfounded.
 This would, in turn, render the accelerated procedure applicable.

-As already mentioned, it looks like this concept is now implemented speedily to reject applications, especially from nationals of Bangladesh, Morocco, and Ghana.
+As already mentioned, it looks like this concept is now implemented speedily to reject applications, especially from nationals of Bangladesh, Morocco, Ghana and Egypt.
 It also concerns applicants having claims within scope of the refugee or subsidiary protection definition who might see their applications deemed manifestly unfounded and, as a consequence, denied the possibility to appeal.
 On the basis of application of this principle, they would immediately receive a return decision/removal order once the IPAT confirms the application as being manifestly unfounded.

 In 2020, 210 applications were rejected as manifestly unfounded on the basis that the applicants were coming from a safe country of origin.
-As already mentioned, 100% of the applications filed by Bangladeshis (with the exception of 1 THP status) or Moroccans applicants were rejected.

 Articles 8(1)(h) and 23 International Protection Act.